isc-projects/bind9/doc/arm/reference.rst

    statement, in which case it overrides the :any:`allow-transfer` statement set in :namedconf:ref:`options` or :any:`view`.

-   The transport level limitations can also be specified.
+   Transport-level limitations can also be specified.
 In particular, zone transfers can be restricted to a specific port and/or DNS transport protocol by using the options :term:`port` and ``transport``.
    Either option can be specified; if both are used, both constraints